 –REFERENCE: In Superman’s Girl Friend, Lois Lane #29.
 Superman informs the JLA of a set of emergency protocols should he ever become incapacitated by Kryptonite.
 The plans each involve the intervention of three of his closest pals.
 And all three are to be kicked-off by Krypto sending an alert.
 “Plan L” involves Lois Lane delivering some Red Kryptonite crystals that are capable of undoing the effects of Green Kryptonite to the JLA.
 “Plan J” involves Jimmy Olsen.
 “Plan P” involves Perry White.
 I’m not sure we are ever specifically told what the latter two plans are all about.

-–REFERENCE: In World’s Finest Comics #122—originally told in World’s Finest Comics #14 and referenced in Batman #72.
+–REFERENCE: In World’s Finest Comics #122—originally told in World’s Finest Comics #14 and originally referenced in Batman #72.
 Batman and Robin defeat Jib Buckler and collect a underwater naval mine dud as a trophy for the Hall of Trophies.

 –REFERENCE: In World’s Finest Comics #122.
 Batman goes on an unspecified mission and nets an ornate vase as a trophy for the Batcave.